-- With Zero Suppression: CSR = 1 and CCE = 1 Data conversion takes place only in valid channels (i.e. channels with pulses above the Common Threshold and falling within the LLD-ULD window).
-These valid channels are readout in sequential mode either via the ECL bus or CAMAC. - Without Zero Suppression: CSR = 1 and CCE = 1 All the 8 input channels are converted and read sequentially.
-Readout may be either via the ECL BUS or CAMAC. - Addressed Readout: CSR = 0 and CCE = Indifferent All the 8 channels are converted and the ADC data is read by CAMAC only in addressed mode with any of two functions N.F(0).A(0-7) or N.F(2).A(0-7).
-The readout channel is identified by Subaddress A: A(n), n = channel # (0-7).
+- With Zero Suppression CSR = 1 and CCE = 1 Data conversion takes place only in valid channels (i.e. channels with pulses falling within the LLD-ULD window).
+These valid channels are read out in sequential mode either via the ECL bus or CAMAC. - Without Zero Suppression CSR = 1 and CCE = 0 All the 8 input channels are converted and read sequentially.
+Readout may be either via the ECL BUS or CAMAC. - Addressed Readout CSR = 0 and CCE = Indifferent All the 8 channels are converted and the ADC data is read by CAMAC only in addressed mode with any of two functions N.F(0).A(0-7) or N.F(2).A(0-7).
+The readout channel is identified by Subaddress A: A(0) = channel 0 etc.